Aryalexa/42-push_swap/README.md

-# `push_swap` project
+# `push_swap` Project

 What you will learn:
 - Logical thinking, project organization, case discerning.
 - Data Structures: stack, deque (Deques are great, with them we can represent others as stack, queue, ...)
-- Sorting/searching algorithms.
-In this project approach a binary search will be used.
+- Sorting/searching algorithms?
+Useful but this approach is more of a greedy solution.
 - C structs, C Enums, C Pointers, using functions as parameters.

 Table of Contents